Kids’ Valentine’s Day Cards for the Whole Class

 We recommend one of the layouts that will accommodate as many designs as will fit on an 8.5 x 11 sheet of paper

 Next, click on the Image Manager in the left sidebar menu.
 Click the Computer button to select your Valentine’s Day Card image files you just created and you’ll see each one appear as a thumbnail.
 Drag and drop each one into a cell in your collage.

 After you have all your collage cells filled, it’s time to resize the collage for printing.
 Click on the Customize menu in the left sidebar and type in the dimensions for a standard 8.5 x 11 piece of paper (2550 pixels by 3300 pixels) in the Width and Height boxes.
 If your card designs don’t fit, try keeping the height or width to one of these numbers and when you print, you can adjust the size of your overall image so that there isn’t anything getting cut off.

 You should now have a print-ready sheet of Valentine’s Day cards to fill out!

 Step 4: Print And Prepare Your Cards

 Now all that’s left to do is write the names of each classmate on the cards and start decorating a box to take to school.
-Voila, now all the kids are going to be jealous and wonder where to get such cool cards next year!
+Voila, now all the kids are going to wonder where to get such cool cards next year!